stefanofoti/musa/docs/Architecture.md

 ### Cloud

 It's a crowded place: here we can find the IoT Hub, our application code (backend and frontend) with its database and the machine learning algorithm.<br/>
-Azure Machine Learning takes as input the dataset saved on the Google Doc, elaborates them creating the tours for the different type of users (the personas we identified) and it pushes them into the database of the application.
+Azure Machine Learning takes as input the dataset saved on the Google Doc, elaborates it creating the tours for the different type of users (the personas we identified) and it pushes them into the database of the application.
 It runs as a batch.<br/>
 The database contains also information about the pieces of art and when the application needs to present the user a tour or details about an artwork, it will make a query to it.<br/>

 ### About the choice to use Bluetooth Low Energy